mysql system database includes several

 columns are unused.

 proxies_priv table was added in MySQL 5.5.7

-and records information about proxy users.
-It has these columns:
+and records information about proxy accounts.
+It has these

 Scope columns in the grant tables contain strings.
 They are declared as shown here; the default value for each is the empty string.